 While banks are generally public institutions that have high regulatory requirements, you can work with private lenders and equity firms that are willing to invest in real estate.
 These could be angel funds, investment groups, and more.
 You’d be surprised how many institutions are out there with the sole purpose of finding good investments to pour money into.
 You can find these lenders by either asking other investors you know or by doing some searches on the internet, where you can find things like private lender associations.
 These loans can be a bit more expensive with higher interest rates, so weigh your options.

 A seller carries back is where the seller of a property acts as the lender.
 There are a number of reasons why a seller might do this.
-Perhaps they are tired of the work required to operate a piece of property, or maybe they are looking for a steady return by collecting set interest on their money rather than rely on rental income ups and downs.
+Perhaps they are tired of the work required to run a piece of property, or maybe they are looking for a steady return by collecting set interest on their money than rely on rental income ups and downs.

 Because it is a private transaction, there are many options for seller carrybacks, and it just depends on your negotiating skills.
 The seller could finance all or part of the property.
 The rate could be at market or it could be higher than market depending on risk.
-The seller could participate in part of the profit in exchange for a lower rate and you doing the work and management to execute the business plan.
+The seller could take part in part of the profit in exchange for a lower rate and you doing the work and management to execute the business plan.
 The options are nearly limitless.

-If you have a good investment property, it will be easy to line up private investors who will want to provide the equity money for the property.
-Often times this is how you can raise the money for the percentage of the purchase price that a bank will require you to pay.
-So, for instance, if you are buying a four-plex and the bank requires you to put down 25%, you would use private lenders to raise most or all of the equity money needed for that 25%.
+If you have a good investment property, it will be easy to line up private investors who will want to give the equity money for the property.
+Often times this is how you can raise the money for the percentage of the purchase price that a bank will need you to pay.
+So, for instance, if you are buying a four-plex and the bank requires you to put down 25%, you would use private lenders to raise most or all the equity money needed for that 25%.

 This means you need to put together a solid investment prospectus that shows the potential of return for the investors.
 Ideally, you would have done that for the bank as well, so it should be ready to shop.